DoubleDotStudios/nix-dotfiles/README.md

 > as possible then please issue a PR that will be
 > reviewed and merged.

-My home-manager + flakes based NixOS dotfiles.
+My NixOS dotfiles.
+Powered by [Flakes](https://nix.dev/concepts/flakes.html), [Home-Manager](https://nix-community.github.io/home-manager/index.xhtml), the [Caelestia Shell](https://github.com/caelestia-dots/shell) and [Hyprland](https://hypr.land).

+For a guide on using flakes I would recommend reading: [NixOS and Flakes](https://nixos-and-flakes.thiscute.world)

 ## Usage
 To use the dotfiles it takes a small amount of setup.